eric1610/YorkUACMProgrammingContest2/README.md

 I felt like it went better this time.
 I managed to solve the first question in about 20 minutes (*to be fair, the computer I was using was unresponsive for 10 minutes due to server issues, so I could have finished it faster*).

 The second question was odd.
 I implemented it in Java, only for the solution to time out so I did the question in python.
 However I received run-time errors which made me realize that the default data types (int, long, float) will not be able to support the large numerical calculations.

-`Max size of numericla data type is 2^64, while the input can have 10000 characters, which can potentially represent 2^10000`.
+`Max size of numerical data type is 2^64, while the input can have 10000 characters.
+The input can potentially be equal to 2^10000, which is much larger than any of the default data types.`.

 ## BIG PROBLEM